Facial Action Unit Detection via Adaptive Attention and Relation

+Another line of AU detection is to model the correlations among AUs.
 Earlier works~\cite{tong2008learning,li2013simultaneous,wang2013capturing,wang2013capturing2} employ probabilistic graphical models (PGMs)~\cite{pearl1988probabilistic} including Bayesian network (BN), dynamic Bayesian network (DBN) and restricted Boltzmann machine (RBM) to model local pairwise AU dependencies or global AU dependencies.
-These methods resort to hand-crafted features, which limits the performance of AU relation reasoning.
-In addition, they only focus on local pairwise relations or implicit global relations, and ignore the spatio-temporal graph structure of AU relations.
+These methods resort to hand-crafted features, and often only focus on local pairwise relations or implicit global relations, which limit the performance of relational reasoning.